Contents

 ENABLED = true

-This adds an Actions tab to every repository.
-Without a registered runner, workflows queue but never execute.
+This adds an Actions tab to every repo.
+Without a registered runner, workflows queue but never run.

-Install act_runner by downloading the binary from the Gitea releases page or pulling the Docker image:
+Install act_runner: grab the binary from the Gitea releases page , or pull the Docker image.

 docker pull gitea/act_runner:latest